kwant-project/kwant/doc/source/tutorial/tutorial6.rst

 Zincblende is a very common crystal structure of semiconductors.
-It is a face-centered cubic crystal with two inequivalent atoms in the unit cell (i.e. two different types of atoms, unlike diamond which has the same crystal structure, but to equivalent atoms per unit cell).
+It is a face-centered cubic crystal with two inequivalent atoms in the unit cell (i.e. two different types of atoms, unlike diamond which has the same crystal structure, but two equivalent atoms per unit cell).

 It is very easily generated in Kwant with `kwant.lattice.general`: